rajinder-yadav/tscli/README.md

 npm run format
 ```

-_Note_: When the code is built and before it is committed to Git, it will be automatically formatted.
+_Note_: When the _TSCLI_ generated project is built, the source code will be automatically formated.
+This will also happen before source code is committed to _Git_.

 ### Linting

-To validate the TypeScript source code, use the following command:
+To validate the project TypeScript source code, use the following command:

 ```sh
 npm run check
 ```

-_Note_: The TypeScript code is run through the linter before a build and before it is committed to the Git repository.
+_Note_: The TypeScript source code is run through a linter (_TSLint_) before a build and before it is committed to the Git repository.
 Any errors encountered must be fixed before the Git commit is allowed to proceed.

 ### Testing

-Testing is done use _Tape_, the [test methods](http://localhost:3001/) are simple and easy to learn.
+Testing is done using _Tape_, the [test methods](http://localhost:3001/) are simple and easy to learn.

 _Tape_ makes testing simple.
-Code is easy to read since it is just JavaScript, since there is no context switching to BDD syntax.
+Code is easy to read since it is just JavaScript, it avoid the need to context switch to BDD syntax.
 Plus anyone who knows JavaScript will be able to write test code immediately.

-Moreover less time should be put into writing test, and more time allowed for development coding.
-I believe _Tape_ is the best option for writing unit test for TypeScript code.
+I firmily believe less time should be put into write code and having more time to write production code.
+Tape deliver's on this by keep the setup and test writing to a bare minimum.
+I believe _Tape_ is the best option for writing unit test for JavaScript based code.

-The test code should be _co-located_ with the source being tested.
-As a best practice, place test under a sub-folder called `test/`.
+The test code should be _co-located_ with the production source code.
+As a best practice, place tests under a sub-folder called `test/`.

 Pay attention to how the test source file is named: `test.<file>.ts`, so if you have a file called, `filter.ts`, the test file should be named, `test.filter.ts`.